ahmadnagib/LondonMap/README.md

 ```

-+ Additionally, The style to be used in creating the Google Map can be changed by editing the `mapStyles` object found in the `mapview.js` file.
++ Additionally, The style to be used in creating the Google Map can be changed by editing the `mapStyles` object found in the `mapstyles.js` file.
 The one already there was created on my own with the help of the great [Google Maps APIs Styling Wizard](https://mapstyle.withgoogle.com/).

 ```
-const mapStyles = [
+var mapStyles = [
   {
     featureType: 'administrative',
     elementType: 'labels.text.fill',